LSDemian/unity3d-store/README.md

        StoreController.Initialize(new YourStoreAssetsImplementation());
     ```

-    > Initialize StoreController ONLY ONCE when your application loads.
+    > Initialize _StoreController_ ONLY ONCE when your application loads.

-    > Initialize StoreController in the "Start()" function of a 'MonoBehaviour' and **NOT** in the "Awake()" function.
-SOOMLA has its own 'MonoBehaviour' and it needs to be "Awaked" before you initialize.
+    > Initialize _StoreController_ in the "Start()" function of a 'MonoBehaviour' and **NOT** in the "Awake()" function.
+SOOMLA has its own 'MonoBehaviour' and it needs to be "Awakened" before you initialize.

-5. Now, that you have StoreController loaded, just decide when you want to show/hide your store's UI to the user and let StoreController know about it:
+5. Now, that you have _StoreController_ loaded, just decide when you want to show/hide your store's UI to the user and let _StoreController_ know about it:

   When you show the store call: